hal-wang/Lavcode/Lavcode.Docs/docs/pp/en/README.md

 ## Contacting Us

-If there are any questions regarding this privacy policy you may contact us by email: [support@hubery.wang](mailto:support@hubery.wang)
+If there are any questions regarding this privacy policy you may contact us by email: <support@hal.wang>